ucsd-cse30-f17/syllabus/grading/README.md

 Most weeks will feature a programming or homework assignment.
 This will usually involve logging into the Raspberry Pi cluster and writing some C or assembly code and handing it in.
 Some weeks may have short response questions or problem sets.

-The weight of the assignments towards the total 35% may adjust slightly over the quarter.
+The weight of the assignments towards the total 40% may adjust slightly over the quarter.
 We will provide more detail on this as the course goes on.

 ## Midterm Tests

 There will be two midterm tests, on **fill** and **fill**, which will be given in-class.

-Your grade
+The one on which you get a higher score will count for 15% of your final grade, the one on which you get a lower score will count for 5% of your final grade.

 ## Final Exam